workshopper/goingnative/exercises/its_a_twoway_street/problem.md

 *Hint: you want to create a `Number` handle, not a `String`.*

+Finally we will want to return the value.
+This can be achieved directly through nan using the macro `NanReturnValue()` which accepts a handle.

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}

 ## Conditions

 Your submission will be compiled using `node-gyp rebuild` and executed with `node . "some string"`.
 Standard output will be checked for an integer representing the byte-length of the string passed in.
-Your code will be checked to ensure that the C++ code is performing the upper-casing.
+Your code will be checked to ensure that the C++ code is returning the lenght of the string.

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}